Zimbabwe court again postpones trial of hunter linked to Cecil killing

 Bronkhorst is accused of failing to stop American dentist Walter Palmer from killing Cecil, a familiar sight at Zimbabwe’s Hwange National Park.
 The incident triggered a global wave of anger on social media and controversy over big-game hunting.

 The case has been put off until Oct.
-15. Defense lawyer Perpetua Dube told Reuters she had asked the court in Hwange in western Zimbabwe to quash the indictment against Bronkhorst, arguing the facts presented by prosecutors did not disclose an offense by him.
+15. Defence lawyer Perpetua Dube told Reuters she had asked the court in Hwange in western Zimbabwe to quash the indictment against Bronkhorst, arguing the facts presented by prosecutors did not disclose an offence by him.

 Dube said she also wanted the Constitutional Court to rule on whether Bronkhorst’s constitutional rights had been breached.

-Prosecutors will respond to the two applications by the defense on Oct.
+Prosecutors will respond to the two applications by the defence on Oct.
 15.

 Bronkhorst, who denies the charges, faces a $20,000 fine and up to 10 years in jail if convicted.